-The portal makes data available and encourages open use by applications and websites that can bring the data to life for a range of audiences.
+LMI for All is an online data portal, which connects and standardises existing sources of high quality, reliable labour market information (LMI) with the aim of informing careers decisions.
+This data is made freely available via an Application Programming Interface (API) for use in websites and applications that can bring the data to life for a range of audiences.
 This is an open data project, which is supporting the wider government agenda to encourage use and re-use of government data sets.

-LMI for All includes information from two key products from the Office for National Statistics: the Labour Force Survey and the Annual Survey of Hours and Earnings; plus data from two products from the UK Commission for Employment and Skills: the Employer Skills Survey and Working Futures.
-It also includes vacancy data from Universal JobMatch, and data on skills, interests and abilities from the US O*NET database.
+LMI for All includes information from key datasets from the Office for National Statistics (ONS), including the Labour Force Survey, the Annual Survey of Hours and Earnings, the UK Census of Population.
+Plus, data from the Department for Education, including the Employer Skills Survey and Working Futures.
+It also includes graduate outcomes data from HESA, and vacancy data from Findajob, and data on skills, interests and abilities from the US O*NET database mapped to UK occupations.

 LMI for All data can be used to power apps and websites.
 We find that the data is most effective and useful when presented alongside qualitative information.
-Organisations such as iCould, RCU and Active Informatics currently use LMI for All data in their websites, and you can find a range of examples of how LMI for All can be used here.
+Organisations such as the BBC Bitesize, icould, U-Explore’s Start, RCU Ltd. and Career Pathways currently use LMI for All data in their websites, and you can find more examples of how LMI for All can be used here.
 More details on the data can be found here.